chillerno1/discord-nft-satellite/README.md

 ## Usage

-1. Get the [API url](https://docs.opensea.io/reference/retrieving-a-single-asset) of any asset in a collection you wish to display the floor price for (doesn't matter which one).
+1. Get the slug of a collection you wish to display (**slug** is a human readable identifier that is used to identify a collection.
+It can be extracted from the URL: https://opensea.io/collection/{slug})
+2. Append the slug to this URL to get the collection API endpoint: https://api.opensea.io/collection/{slug} (example: https://api.opensea.io/collection/boredapeyachtclub)
-2. Run the following command:
+3. Run the following command:

 ```shell
 usage: satellite.py [-h] --discord-token DISCORD_TOKEN --alias ALIAS --url URL